 Ramakien: Thailand’s unique take on the Ramayana

 In Thailand, the Ramakien, meaning the ‘glory of Rama,’ has become a national epic.
 King Rama VI played a crucial role in popularising it.
 The origins of the epic can be traced back to Vishnu Purana, Valmiki’s Ramayana, and the Hanuman Nataka.
-While the original Ramayana portrays Lord Hanuman as acting alone when setting Lanka on fire, Ramakien tells of how he led a monkey army in the attack on Krung Longka (Lanka).
+While the original epic portrays Lord Hanuman as acting alone when setting Lanka on fire, Ramakien tells of how he led a monkey army in the attack on Krung Longka (Lanka).
 Hanuman used his magical powers to create a bridge for his monkey soldiers to overcome the water barrier.

 Unlike the original Ramayana, which primarily focuses on Lord Rama and his virtues, Ramakien delves deeper into the character of the demon king, Tosakanth.
 Ramakien admires Ravana’s resourcefulness and portrays his abduction of Sita as an act of love, evoking sympathy.